eth-infinitism/EIPs/EIPS/eip-00.md

 to pay an extra `builderFee` as a "tip" to the block builder.

 This value is denominated in wei and is passed from the `sender` to the `coinbase` as part of the gas pre-charge.

+### Unused gas penalty charge

+Transactions of type `AA_TX_TYPE` that reserve a lot of gas for themselves using `validationGasLimit`, `paymasterGasLimit` and `callGasLimit` fields but do not use the reserved gas present a challenge for block builders.
+This is especially demanding in case a gas used by a transaction can be significantly different based on its position within a block, as such transactions may cause the block builder to iterate its algorithm many times until a fully utilized block is discovered.

+A penalty of `UNUSED_GAS_PENALTY` percent of the entire unused gas limit is charged from the transaction `sender` or `paymaster`.

+The total gas limit is calculated as `totalLimit = validationGasLimit + paymasterGasLimit + callGasLimit`.\
+The `totalGasUsed` is calculated as a sum of all gas used during the transaction.\
+The unused gas is calculated as `unusedGas = totalLimit - totalGasUsed`.

 ### Multiple execution frames for a single transaction